Hiking the Alps Outside Turin, Italy

 Eataly: Foodie Heaven

-The other must stop in Torino also has been known far and wide, and it’s empire is expanding in 2009.
-That is Eataly, a food emporium like no other that’s inspired and promoted as the epicenter of Italy’s Slow Food Movement.
+The other must stop in Torino also has been known far and wide, and its empire is expanding.
+That is Eataly, a food emporium like no other that's inspired and promoted as the epicenter of Italy's Slow Food Movement.
+There are now three Eataly's in the US--two in NYC and a new one in Boston, Massachusetts.

 After walking through their large wine area, featuring bulk wines that sell by the liter and range from E5-15 per bottle, fill your own, we made our way to a back door and to a very exclusive restaurant, Casa Vicina.
 There we sampled an impressive chef's tasting menu at E80 per person.